 A historic resources survey is:

 A systematic method of documenting historic resources through fieldwork and research.

 Fundamental to historic preservation because it results in the identification of historic resources.

 Helps determine which of those resources should be preserved.

 Can be essential in shaping local ordinances, guidelines or downtown master plans to protect these resources.

 The main purpose of completing a local survey is to gather the information needed to plan for the wise use of a community's resources.

-The City of San Marcos has contracted Hicks & Company Environmental, Archeological, and Planning Consultants of Austin, Texas, to complete a historic resources survey for the City.
-A sub-consultant on the project will be Terracon.
+The City of San Marcos contracted Hicks and Company Environmental, Archeological, and Planning Consultants of Austin, Texas, to complete the historic resources survey.
+A sub-consultant on the project was Terracon.